h-thurow/MapillarySequenceCleaner/README.md

 - Sequences whose first image falls **outside** the window (boundary sequences caused by the browser's minute-precision display) are shown with a note and require explicit individual confirmation.
 - `--dry-run` shows what would be deleted without making any changes.
 - `--force` skips all confirmation prompts.
 - `--delay SECONDS` adds an extra pause between deletion requests (default: 10).
 Deleting sequences in a short space of time may result in the thumbnails not being displayed for a while.
+The default value didn't cause any issues with my deletions, whereas 0 definitely does.
+It might be possible to set it slightly lower.
+But everyone can test that for themselves.
 See also [Rate Limiting](docs/Tokens.md)

 ![](./docs_resources/thumbs.png)